-At Camino Financial we require the last year of your personal tax returns (that should include your reported business income).
-This is not required for our microloans (from $5,000 to $50,000).
+At Camino Financial, we require the last year of your personal tax returns (that should include your reported business income).
+This is not needed for our microloans (from $5,000 to $50,000).

 Of course, if your business files a tax return (because it’s an LLC or a corporation), you would have to furnish this as well and provide your business tax returns.
 Strong tax returns showing a profit can significantly impact the interest rate you will pay on your loan.

 3. Proof of Business Registration

 Your firm could operate as a sole proprietorship, a partnership, a limited liability company, or a corporation.